How Does Medicare Work?

 How it works: The IRS supplies your tax filing status, your adjusted gross income, and your tax-exempt interest income to the Social Security Administration for the purpose of calculating what your premiums will be.

 If 2021 will be your first year on Medicare, your premiums will be calculated based on your 2019 modified adjusted gross income.
 There is a separate premium schedule for Part D, which covers prescriptions.
 The Part D premiums are also means-tested but are in a lower range from $12 to $77 per month.

 When the Social Security Administration reviews your benefits application, they take your adjusted gross income (AGI) and add back any tax-exempt interest income to determine your modified adjusted gross income (MAGI).

-If you sold a home or business or had a large bonus, it may have boosted your income in a prior tax year, and that can result in increased Medicare Part B premiums two years later.
+If you sold a home or business or had a large bonus, it may have boosted your income in a prior tax year, and that can result in increased Medicare Part B & D premiums two years later.
 Fortunately, you may be able to appeal this increase (see below).